Paritybitz/beight-workout-app/README.md

 # beight-workout-app

-I have an app idea.
 This project is called BEIGHT.
 It is a workout app that only focuses on body weight exercises, (the combination of the words 'body' and 'weight' make 'beight').
 I have not started this project yet, but I want to have the bare bones set up. more about the product:

 <br>